-Over the year, Ride + Stride has proved to be a brilliant way to see our lovely churches, travel at a leisurely pace through our beautiful Dorset countryside and raise much needed funds for the maintenance and improvement of those churches.
+Over the years, Ride + Stride has proved to be a brilliant way to see our lovely churches, travel at a leisurely pace through our beautiful Dorset countryside and raise much needed funds for the maintenance and improvement of those churches.
 You can take part on your own or with a small group of friends or family.
-In 2018, hundreds of riders and striders across Dorset inspired their sponsors to pledge £87,295 (with a further predicted £10,000 from Gift Aid recovered).
-This was our best ever total.
-To find out more about R+S 2019, read Letter to Riders.
+In 2019, hundreds of riders and striders across Dorset inspired their sponsors to pledge £84,632.

 Although it was not possible to present the Morshead Trophy at the traditional party for Parish Organisers in May, we are delighted to record that it has been awarded to St Mary's Sturminster Marshall.
 Their team of 16 riders and striders - a true community effort - amassed £1841 in sponsorship to win the coveted trophy for the first time.
 For more information, please go to our News page.